md4nas/yt-OCR-extension/yt-ocr-backend/DEVDOCS.md

   - Scale up the image 3x - This gives Tesseract more pixels to work with
   - Convert to grayscale - Removes color distractions
   - Increase contrast - Makes text edges sharper

+### Date september 01 2025
+### New Approach for OCR text extraction,
+- inspire from "Copy Text from Video extension working"

+#### What’s happening in that extension
+- When we pause a YouTube video and their tool highlights text:

+1. Frame extraction:
+   - Instead of just screen-snipping, they grab the raw video frame (canvas snapshort) at the exact pause point.

+2. Image preprocessing (before OCR):
+   - Inverts contrast (background → white, text → black).
+   - Slightly sharpens + zooms that region (so OCR sees crisp letters).
+   - Sometimes applies binarization (turning grayscale into pure black/white).

+3. OCR bypass (sometimes):
+   - For YouTube, Google has captions baked in.
+Some extensions can directly pull captions/subtitles instead of doing OCR — instant and 100% accurate.

+4. UI trick:
+   - They overlay a styled transparent div that shows a “popped out” text effect (white bg, black text) so you feel like it’s extracting the text instantly.

+### Implementation of new content.js

+1. Detect if a (video) is present on the page
+  - When user presses OCR button, before enabling drag-select, check:

+2. Grab raw video frame (instead of screen pixels)
+   - This gives you full-quality frame from video (not fuzzy screen pixels).

+3. Apply preprocessing for sharper text
+   - Before sending to OCR, boost contrast + brightness: This makes text pop out (similar to the “white bg + black font” effect you saw).

+4. YouTube captions if available

+5. Update your popup button

+### Seprating Logic for Video,Image,Web Text Selection for OCR

+- Adding dropdown OCR mode selection in content.js for video, web text, and image processing
+- Updating selection and OCR functions to handle different modes with optimized processing
+- Adding high-quality image processing function for better OCR on images

+---

 ### Debug Workflow
 ```mermaid